ceedee666/drumm.sh/content/projects/main.md

 The results show that the MOOC designed using the 4C/ID model was effective in teaching programming skills to beginners.

+The project is conducted in cooperation with Prof. Halszka Jarodza form the Department Online Learning and Instruction, Open Universiteit, The Netherlands.

 ### LuCID

 The project **LuCID - Die Lernumgebung fürs Programmieren basierend auf 4C-ID**